dret/webconcepts/concepts/uri-scheme/http.md

 ---
-layout:      page
+layout:        concept
 permalink:     "/concepts/uri-scheme/http"
 title:         "URI Scheme: http"
+concept-name:  URI Scheme
+concept-value: http
 description: "The \"http\" URI scheme is hereby defined for the purpose of minting identifiers according to their association with the hierarchical namespace governed by a potential HTTP origin server listening for TCP connections on a given port."
 ---